 The bill amends the 1981 PA 70, which regulates the collection practices of certain individuals and entities in Michigan.
 It introduces new definitions and clarifications regarding terms such as "claim," "collection agency," "consumer," and "creditor."
 Notably, the bill specifies that a "collection agency" includes individuals and entities engaged in collecting debts on behalf of others, and it expands the definition of "regulated person" to include various financial institutions and professionals who collect their own claims.
-Additionally, the bill outlines specific activities that are not considered collection activities, such as forwarding repossession assignments and communicating with creditors.
+The bill also outlines specific activities that are not considered collection practices, such as forwarding repossession assignments and communicating with creditors.

 Statutes affected: